 What does Campus Ministry have to offer?

-- Retreats: Santa Clara students are offered a number of retreat experiences over the course of the academic year.
-Offerings include Search retreats, an Ignatian retreat, and retreats for first-years students and seniors.
+Retreats: Santa Clara students are offered a number of retreat experiences over the course of the academic year.
+Offerings include Search retreats, an Ignatian retreat, and a retreat for first-years students.
 Retreats are offered to persons of all faiths.

-- Social justice awareness and action: Campus Ministry provides students with a variety of opportunities to respond to the Gospel call to actively live out a faith that does justice.
-Some key focus areas include participation in the annual Ignatian Family Teach-in for Justice, service at a local school, education, and reflection about current events.
+Social justice awareness and action: Campus Ministry provides students with a variety of opportunities to live out a faith that does justice.
+Some key focus areas include participation in the annual Ignatian Family Teach-in for Justice, service at a local school, and the Catholic Relief Services Ambassador program.

 Is Campus Ministry for everyone?